Markofka007/BlockBridge/README.md

 ## Command Logging
 When a player runs a command in-game, the result is forwarded to the admin channel.
 For example: `` `Notch` ran a command which: `Set own game mode to Creative Mode` ``.
 Requires `ADMIN_CHANNEL_ID` to be set.

-> **Note:** This matches the `[username: feedback]` log format used by vanilla Minecraft (and Fabric, Paper, Spigot which all build on it).
-You can enable this logging on your server with `/gamerule logAdminCommands true`.